trongdung143/ai-search-algorithms/README.md

    - Good heuristic = fewer nodes explored = faster
    - Manhattan distance is good for grid-based mazes
    - Watch how A* exploits the heuristic vs greedy

 ---

-## 📊 Expected Results by Algorithm

-### In a Simple Rectangular Maze
-- **DFS**: Variable performance, depends on wall placement
-- **BFS**: Optimal, systematic exploration
-- **A***: Very efficient, similar steps to BFS
-- **Greedy**: Fast, may take longer path
-- **Hill Climbing**: Often fails or gets stuck
-- **UCS**: Similar to BFS in unweighted maze
-- **Beam Search**: Decent, faster than BFS with beam width limit

-### In a Complex Multi-Path Maze
-- Differences become more obvious
-- Heuristic-based algorithms (A*, Greedy) stand out
-- BFS still optimal but explores more
-- DFS performance becomes very variable

-### In Open Spaces with Few Walls
-- All algorithms become more similar
-- Pathfinding becomes trivial
-- Best for testing very different algorithms only

----